 - Practice monthly breast self exam.
-Routine mammograms should be continued for women in the appropriate age group, or as requested by your physician. - Continue healthy nutrition, fitness and sun protection. - Your scars will continue to refine.
+A routine mammogram does not need to be performed on the reconstructed breast.
+However, it can be performed if requested by your oncologist or other physician. - Continue healthy nutrition, fitness and sun protection. - You may resume wearing underwire bras, although these are usually not necessary. - Your scars will continue to refine.
 If they become raised, red or thickened, or appear to widen, contact our office.
 Early intervention is important to achieving well-healed scars.
 After the incisions have completely healed, you can start applying pressure massage to the incisions to improve the appearance of the scars.
 Scars are generally refined to fine incision lines one year after surgery. - A one-year post surgery follow-up is required.
 However, you may call our office at any time with your concerns or for needed follow-up.